My research focuses on five key questions:

 - Writing Diabetes, a team that investigated if and how writing might help people with diabetes manage their HbA1C and improve their sense of social support.
 (The results of our study are outlined on the HHIVE website and in this article, recently published in Technical Communication Quarterly).

 - The Genre Project, a team that investigated which written, oral, and digital genres UNC instructors across the disciplines assigned in their classes and why they made these selections.
-(We are preparing two manuscripts that detail the results of our study and expect to submit them for publication by June 2018).
+(We are preparing two manuscripts that detail the results of our study and expect to submit them for publication soon).